Markets, Public Policy & Law

 Provides a broad overview of the American judicial system and fundamental legal issues.
 Examines dispute resolution, torts, contracts, criminal law, business organizations, employment law, intellectual property, and international law.
 The goal is to understand not only the basic rules of law but also the underlying social policies and ethical dilemmas.
 4 cr.

 Undergraduate Prerequisites: SMG LA 245; junior standing.

 Explores ideas of right and wrong, and how the law interacts with our morality.
-Examines contemporary social problems, such as whistle-blowing, business liability for crime, same-sex marriage, affirmative action, and capital punishment, from the perspective of the law.
+Examines contemporary social problems, such as whistle-blowing, business liability for crime, same-sex marriage, affirmative action, and bribery, from the perspective of the law.
 Also focuses on ethical issues facing businesses, such as leadership in a crisis, prosecution of corporations, and current events.
-Students read Supreme Court decisions, nonfiction accounts of litigation, and case studies, as well as watches films, in an effort to understand the law and analyze our ethical response to contemporary social issues.
+Students read Supreme Court decisions, nonfiction accounts of litigation, and case studies, as well as watch films, in an effort to understand the law and analyze our ethical response to contemporary social issues.
 4 cr.

 SMG LA 349: Intellectual Property, the Internet, and Public Policy